maayansharon10/ASKADEMY/README.md

 Web App final project

 This project is the joint work of -
-Maayan Sharon
+Maayan Sharon,
-Chen Rasooly
+Chen Rasooly,
-Noa Levitzky
+Noa Levitzky,
-Simon Malaku
+Simon Malaku,
 Eldad Wang

 This project was part of 47716 WEB APPLICATION DEVELOPMENT course, Hebrew University of Jerusalem, spring 2020.